Presentation and Poster Accessibility Guidelines

 Tapia-branded slide templates (with dark background and light background) are available for use and can be downloaded from our Google Drive.

 - Verbally describe images and graphics.

-- Caption videos.
+- Caption must be displayed with all videos.

 - Use a high contrast color scheme.

 - Use more than color coding to communicate information.

 - Speak clearly.
 In a virtual environment use a headset to allow for higher quality audio.

 - Both Google Slides and Microsoft PowerPoint have built in software that will automatically caption your presentation.
 Consider using these tools.